Easy Bible History Quiz with Answers.

 What was special about the Tyndale version of the Bible?

-The Tyndale Bible was the first one to be translated into English.
+Tyndale's Bible was the fhe first Bible translated into English

 Tyndale translated directly from the original Hebrew and Greek texts.